Microfluidics in 2025: Applications, Trends & How It Work

 These applications are critical in low-resource settings and in-field diagnostics.

-Microfluidic Fabrication: Materials & Methods
+Microfluidic Device Fabrication: Materials and Methods

 Microfluidic Microfabrication kit - Eden Tech